jtalamini/shadowstep/README.md

 This generates a ready-to-use x64 executable file that implements ShadowStep on the given shellcode.
 Since `ShadowStep.Compiler.exe` automatically builds the `ShadowStep.Runtime` project using _msbuild_, the resulting file should be under `ShadowStep.Runtime\x64\`.

+> ⚠️ This project supports only x64 shellcodes as a design choice.

 ## OPSEC
 Detection of the artifacts generated using ShadowStep is _still possible_ for instance when used to obfuscate C2 payloads that rely on spawning new processes in which they write BOFs to execute them.